YeasinSE/YeasinSE/README.md

 ## 💫 About Me:
-Hi 👋, I'm MD Yeasin<br>To serve as a Polyglot back-end software engineer from bangladesh.
+Hi 👋, I'm MD Eyasin<br>To serve as a Polyglot back-end software engineer from bangladesh.
 A highly experienced and creative developer with 7+ years’ experience in a variety of exciting project.
 I can learn to any technology very quickly and ability to developing complete project on one hand.
 I has experienced to developed many project in different company and freelancing team.